The History of Geothermal Heating & Cooling

 Geothermal has been the most efficient way to heat and cool homes since the 1940s.
 Despite the oil crises of the 70s ramped up commercial production of ground source heat pumps, the cost of installing a geothermal system has often been prohibitive.
 That’s where Dandelion comes in.
 Originally conceived at X, Alphabet’s innovation lab, Dandelion’s mission is to make geothermal heating and cooling affordable and accessible for homeowners.

-Since 2017, Dandelion has emerged as one of the largest geothermal providers in the country, helping hundreds of New York and Connecticut homeowners go green, save money, and live more comfortably.
+Since 2017, Dandelion has emerged as one of the largest geothermal providers in the country.
+Across New York and Connecticut, Dandelion has helped hundreds of homeowners go green, save money, and live more comfortably.
 The company’s goal is to install up to 10,000 homes a year.
 Last year investors like Bill Gates’ Breakthrough Energy Ventures put $30 million towards making that happen.
 Yahoo!
 Finance declared that Dandelion’s innovations are “disrupting the geothermal energy space.”
-With Dandelion’s financing options, you can install a geothermal system for no money down and pay as little as $150 a month, it’s no wonder so many homeowners are making the switch.
+With Dandelion’s financing options, you can install a geothermal system for no money down and pay as little as $150 a month.
+It’s no wonder so many homeowners are making the switch.

 Simply put: there’s never been a better time to upgrade your home to geothermal.